* This is the Veterinary Version. *

 Anxiolytics, including the benzodiazepines and an azapirone (buspirone), have been used to treat generalized anxiety and panic disorder in dogs and cats, as well as urine spraying in cats.
 Benzodiazepines, such as diazepam, alprazolam, oxazepam, and clorazepate, act by binding to γ-amino butyric acid (GABA) receptors and enhancing GABA-mediated chloride influx.
 They may cause sedation and muscle relaxation; dependence and withdrawal signs also can occur.

 Diazepam has been recommended to alleviate fear-related behaviors in dogs and social anxiety and urine spraying in cats.
 However, benzodiazepines may not alleviate fear-related aggression in certain animals but instead may cause a paradoxical increase in such behaviors.
-Although diazepam has been reported to diminish urine-spraying behavior in cats, most cats resume urine spraying when the drug is withdrawn.
+Although diazepam has been reported to diminish urine spraying in cats, most cats resume spraying when the drug is withdrawn.
 There have been rare reports of hepatic failure within 3–5 days of starting diazepam in cats.

 Antipsychotics are classified as low-potency agents (acepromazine, chlorpromazine, and thioridazine hydrochloride) and high-potency agents (haloperidol, fluphenazine, trifluoperazine hydrochloride, prochlorperazine, thiothixene, risperidone).
 Low-potency agents require larger doses and produce more sedation, more anticholinergic adverse effects, and cardiovascular effects, but they have a lower incidence of extrapyramidal adverse effects (parkinsonism, dystonia, dyskinesia, and akathisia) than the high-potency agents.
 All the antipsychotics are used for nonselective tranquilization and diminishing behavioral arousal.
 Acepromazine is commonly used for infrequent anxietal episodes, but it may induce a paradoxical hyperactivity in some dogs and cats.
 In one report, a dog with aberrant behavior (tail chewing, growling, snapping, barking) was controlled with thioridazine at 1.1 mg/kg.